It goes without saying the Disney hotels on the monorail are super convenient and high up on lots of folks’ Disney World bucket lists!

 The first Disney hotel on the monorail after leaving Magic Kingdom is Disney’s Contemporary Resort and Disney Vacation Club’s Bay Lake Tower.

-The monorail pulls right through the resort with the station located inside.
+The monorail pulls right through the Contemporary Resort and its station is also located inside.
 Whether you’re a kid or an adult, you have to admit this is pretty cool!

 The Contemporary Resort and Bay Lake Tower are undergoing a refresh at the moment.